Halfway Houses in Portland, OR

 Services provided:

-• Counseling for couples, HIV/AIDS counseling and group counseling
+• Counseling for families, individual counseling and educational support

 Confederated Tribes Of Grand Ronde Behavioral Health Program - 55.6 miles from Portland, OR

-Confederated Tribes Of Grand Ronde Behavioral Health Program is a sober living house in Grand Ronde, OR, 97347 zip code.
+Confederated Tribes Of Grand Ronde Behavioral Health Program is a halfway house in Grand Ronde, Oregon, 97347 zip code.

 Address: 9615 Grand Ronde Road, Grand Ronde, OR 97347 in Polk County